 Since the CCMUA implemented an Environmental Management System, it has:

-- Improved odor control performance by installing approximately $20 million in new odor control equipment and also implementing institutional and operational controls to improve performance.
+- Improved odor control performance by installing approximately $20 million in new odor control equipment and implementing institutional and operational controls to improve performance.

 Environmental Management System Manual